fwd/docs/README.md

 - Visit your Repo's [Settings](/../../settings/pages) Page
 - "Custom domain" --> "Add Domain" --> **\[ Save \]**

 > If you want to keep Docs private.
+That's fine.
 Make sure Repo is private.
-You will a server to host ```/index.html``` and the rest of the files.
+Bring your own server to host ```/index.html``` and the rest of the files.

 ## ✅ Done